 - Kamaole Beach Park

-If you are visiting Maui, there is one place you must make sure you visit for a meal.
-Mama’s Fish House is one of the best restaurants I’ve ever been to and was definitely my favorite for a memorable meal in Maui.
+If you are visiting Maui, there’s one place you MUST make sure you visit for a meal.
+Mama’s Fish House is one of the best restaurants I’ve ever been to!

+This was definitely my favorite for a memorable meal in Maui.
 Whether you go for lunch or for dinner you will not be disappointed.

 Visiting Maui with Kids